 I was a little disappointed that I’d discovered he had limits but medicated enough that I didn’t really suffer.
 Afterwards someone told me that he was probably afraid of the whole Jim Morrison indecent exposure thing.
 The cops would love nothing more than to bust him on some trumped-up charge.
 So I let it go, it didn’t really matter.
 He hit me and it felt like a kiss.

 He got up, walked over and asked “Excuse me, are you James Osterberg? “ Iggy smiled and said yes.
 They motioned for me to come over and I told him the Bimbo’s story.
 He was immediately apologetic and very gracious.
-He pulled out a napkin from the dispenser to write on but instead of an autograph it was a drawing.
+He pulled out a napkin from the dispenser to write on.
+Instead of an autograph he did a drawing.
 It was a heart/face with the words “I love you,” and at the bottom “don’t ever forget me.”
-As if.